 “I knew you’d be interested!”
-Kaydence turned her body toward me, making her curly ginger hair bounce around her shoulders.
-She cleared her throat.
+Kaydence turned her body toward me, her curly ginger hair bouncing around her shoulders.
 “A vampire with pale blue eyes and hair as dark as night stared down at them in the middle of nowhere.
-He says something to them before his eyes turn black with a red ring, and as they try to cower away, they jolt awake.
+He said something to them before his eyes turned black with a red ring, and as they try to cower away, they jolt awake.
 Every single time.”

 I glanced up; Hailee had her head half-turned to listen in on Kaydence.

 “What did the vampire say to the people?”
 I ask again.
-She grinned widely as this was my first time showing this much interest in the topic.
+Kaydence grinned widely as this was my first time showing interest in the topic.

 “Unfortunately, nobody remembered what he said to them, but it couldn’t have been anything nice, judging by the cold look he gave.”

 “Measly little human.”

 “You’ll be far from your old life from now on.”

 I had the same dream; the same person she described was in it.
 He held the same look, but I could recall everything he said to me.